What is Swing Trading?

 - Slow trend line

-Because three moving averages are used, traders sometimes call this a Triple SMA system (triple simple moving average) or a just crossover system.
-Some traders use other averages such as the exponential or the weighted.
-In my experience, simple moving averages will work just as well as the more complex ones.
+Because three moving averages are used, traders sometimes call this a Triple SMA system (triple simple moving average) or a crossover system.
+Some use other averages such as the exponential or the weighted.

 - Enter long side only when the price is above the main trend line.
 Generally, this is the 200 period moving average.
-This indicates strong upward momentum.
+This indicates rising upward momentum.

 - Enter the short side only when the price drops below the trend line.
 This indicates strong downward momentum.

-The entries as signaled by crossover of the fast and slow line.
+The entries as set by crossover of the fast and slow line.
 With momentum swings, the system trades in the general direction of the trend.

 This makes certain that when a trend is rising the strategy is long, and when falling it is short.